Naam Tamilar Katchi: Abolition of the death penalty

-NTK has supported commuting the death sentences and releasing those convicted in the Rajiv Gandhi case.
-Seeman has said that the party's stand was not limited to the three Tamils condemned to death, but for the abolition of the death penalty in India.
+NTK has supported commuting the death sentences and releasing those convicted in the assassination of Rajiv Gandhi.
+Seeman said that the party's stance was not limited to the three Tamils condemned to death, but for the complete abolition of the death penalty in India.
 Naam Tamilar Katchi has also called for the humanitarian release of prisoners jailed for more than 10 years.
-It supported closing the Eelam refugee special camps in Tamil Nadu, in which inmates were reportedly tortured.
+The party supported the closure of Sri Lankan Tamil refugee camps in Tamil Nadu, in which inmates were reportedly tortured.

 Retrieval of Katchatheevu

-Seeman says that Katchatheevu is an Indian island, and it was illegal to cede it to Sri Lanka.
-He promised to retrieve Kachatheevu by arming fishermen, which resulted in sedition charges.
+Seeman insists that Katchatheevu is an Indian island, and claims it was illegal to cede the island to Sri Lanka.
+The handing over of Katchatheevu which disadvantaged the fishing population and endangered their lives, was viewed as an act of authoritarian betrayal among the local population.
+In reply to this Seeman warned the government that he could reclaim Kachatheevu by arming fishermen, which resulted in sedition charges.

 Tamil rule in Tamil Nadu

 Seeman said that the chief minister of Tamil Nadu should be a Tamil.
 According to a party slogan, everyone has right to live in Tamil Nadu but only a Tamil has the right to govern the state as chief minister.
-Seeman's statement was criticised as racist, and he was accused of identity politics and creating ethnic divisions.
+He justified his statements by citing the fact that most of the former Chief ministers of Tamil Nadu were not Tamils by origin.
+This gained public attention revealing that MK Stalin, the current Chief minister of Tamil Nadu is also a man of Telugu origin.
+In spite of this Seeman's statement was criticised as racist, and he was accused of identity politics and creating ethnic divisions.
 Tamil media asked, "Who is a Tamil?
 How do you define a Tamil?"
-His statement had a mixed reaction from Tamil nationalists.
+He replied that "Men who support the Tamil cause to acquire basic rights, men who oppose suppression of his dignity and men who get triggered when Tamils get humiliated, are true Tamils, others aren't".
+His statement received mixed reactions from Tamil nationalists.

 Proposed Chennai–Salem Expressway

 Naam Tamilar Katchi is against the proposed Chennai-Salem Expressway project.
 According to the party, the project would be a disaster for the region's fragile ecology and would enable mining companies to illegally mine valuable minerals in the Kalrayan and Servarayan Hills (on the expressway's proposed path).
 Seeman and his cadres, protesting the project's implementation, were arrested on 18 July 2018.
-The party also filed a writ petition in the Madras High Court, and the court quashed the government order to acquire land for the project.
+The party also filed a written petition in the Madras High Court, and the court quashed the government order to acquire land for the project.